-Certain things, however, could potentially be made accessible with a bit of work.
+Certain things could potentially be made accessible with a bit of work.
 For example, Code 7 has some accessible puzzles.
 I believe Walkerman has accessible grid-based combat.
 There are games, like A Blind Legend, that have sound-based combat and movement (but that’s probably not super relevant to visual novels).
-Simple point and click elements in which you’re just choosing a door or an item to inspect could be turned into a choice format.
+Simple point and click elements in which you’re just choosing a door or an item to inspect could be turned into a choice format, like in Tomato Clinic.

-My point is, if you really want to, you might be able to make non-text elements accessible, but as long as you have a skip option, and the player won’t be missing vital info by using it, the game will still be playable.
-And whatever you’re including in a visual novel that is choice-based and isn’t navigable by keyboard, maybe consider if there’s really a need for it, or if keeping to the text choice format would work just as well.
+So, if you really want to, you might be able to make non-text elements accessible, but as long as you have a skip option, and you give the player any vital info they missed, the game will still be playable.
+And whatever you’re including in a visual novel that is choice-based but isn’t navigable by keyboard, maybe consider if there’s really a need for it, or if you could make it keyboard navigable, or if keeping to the text choice format would work just as well.

 (Just to be clear, I’m not saying there should be no sight-required games in existence.
 Some games are never going to be playable if you can’t see the screen.
 But that’s why this post is specifically about visual novels and text-based games that potentially could be playable.)

-Sound can be used to indicate things like choice screens (though that’s usually not necessary), whether the choice the player made achieved a certain result, whether the current choice is an important one, if certain choices are linked to certain characters / personality traits, etc. Arcade Spirits, when self-voicing is toggled on, uses sound effects to indicate which personality trait your choice has affected and establishes what each sound effects means in the intro.
+Sound can be used to indicate things like choice screens (though that’s usually not necessary), whether the choice the player made achieved a certain result, if certain choices are linked to certain characters / personality traits, etc. Basically anything that’s visually indicated (like with a color or symbol) and important.
+Arcade Spirits, when self-voicing is on, uses sound effects to indicate which personality trait your choice has affected, and it establishes what each sound effect means in the intro.

 Include a gallery to see the CGs, or all the art, at any time after unlocking it.
-This is something I appreciate as a sighted person who uses a screen reader because it means I can play the game with my screen off and not worry about missing any special art because I know I can just go check out the gallery when I’m done.
+This isn’t necessary, but it’s something I appreciate as a sighted person who uses a screen reader because it means I can play the game with my screen off and not worry about missing any special art because I know I can just go check out the gallery when I’m done.

 Other things will have to be figured out on a case by case basis since every game is different.
 If you want your games to be accessible to blind and visually impaired players and other screen reader users, you just have to consider how any other unusual things you add are going to work.